Tony Hawk's Pro Skater 2 (GBA video game): Development and release

-This version of Tony Hawk's Pro Skater 2 began as a sprite-based game, but was changed after staff determined that this would require more than 100 megabytes of storage if they wanted to include every trick from the PlayStation version.
-Because the Game Boy Advance was a 2D console, they had to create a 3D engine for the game, utilizing an isometric perspective and a real-time-rendered polygonal character rendered using more than 300 polygons.
+This version of Tony Hawk's Pro Skater 2 began as a sprite-based game but was changed after staff determined that this would require more than 100 megabytes of storage if they wanted to include every trick from the PlayStation version.
+Because the GBA was a 2D console, they had to create a 3D engine for the game, utilizing an isometric perspective and a real-time-rendered polygonal character rendered using more than 300 polygons.
 The isometric perspective was chosen due to the developers believing that the level geometry found in the console versions, if viewed from above, would largely be visible.
+Additionally, they felt the view would work well with the tile-based graphical system of the GBA.
 Vicarious Visions aimed to create a similar design to the PlayStation and Dreamcast versions, some maps modified to compensate for the isometric angle.
-Due to not having a level editor for the Game Boy Advance, they needed to use math to design the levels.
-They had to set point values for tiles to give the levels depth.
-A Gouraud shader was used for the game's real-time renderer, which took a month and a half to program by programmer Alex Rybakov.
-After trying to use hardware to obscure the character behind objects, the developers switched to a software masking method, with the character becoming semi-transparent when behind objects.
+Due to not having a level editor for the GBA, they programmed math functions to design the grid-based levels.
+The developers set point values for tiles in a heightmap to give the levels depth.
+Tiles for flat planes rely on the point values whereas the curved ramps are generated with parametric equations.
+A Gouraud shader was used for the game's real-time renderer, which Alex Rybakov programmed in a month and a half.
+After trying to use the console's graphical hardware to obscure the character behind objects, the developers switched to a software masking method, with the character becoming semi-transparent when behind objects.
 The team was unable to add a multiplayer mode, a feature of the console versions, due to time restrictions.

-Unlike other versions of Tony Hawk's Pro Skater 2, this version features an original soundtrack due to the licensed music being too much for a Game Boy Advance cartridge.
-The soundtrack was composed by Manfred Linzer, who was who was asked to create a pastiche of songs featured in the Tony Hawk games.
-Linzer was given a selection of songs from the games, as well as other songs selected from "skate punk-type artists" as reference.
+Unlike other versions of Tony Hawk's Pro Skater 2, this version features an original soundtrack due to the licensed music being too large for a GBA cartridge.
+The soundtrack was composed by Manfred Linzner, who was asked to create a pastiche of songs featured in the Tony Hawk games.
+Linzner was given a selection of songs from the games, as well as other songs selected from "skate punk-type artists" as reference.
 The final soundtrack consisted of 10 songs.
-Shin'en Multimedia was responsible for implementing the music, using their GAX sound engine.
+Shin'en Multimedia implemented the music using its GAX sound engine.
 The cartridge uses a more advanced sound chip than the Game Boy Color's, as the team wanted to have audio more advanced than chiptune audio.